-The Department of Veterans Administration operates a number of programs providing financial, medical and other assistance to veterans.
-For Americans who received an honorable or general discharge, there are 4 major benefit programs:
+The VA has a number of programs providing financial, medical and other assistance to veterans.

-If you are applying for a VA benefit for the first time you must submit a copy of your service discharge form (DD-214, DD-215, or for WWII veterans, a WD form), which documents your service dates and type of discharge, or give your full name, military service number, branch and dates of service.
+If you are applying for a VA benefit for the first time you must submit a copy of your discharge paperwork, which shows your service dates and type of discharge, or provide the VA your full name, social security number, branch and dates of service.

-Your service discharge form should be kept in a safe location accessible to the veteran and next of kin or designated representative.
+Your paperwork should be kept in a safe place where you and your family can get to it.
 Your preference regarding burial in a national cemetery and use of a headstone provided by VA should be documented and kept with this information.

-Eligibility for most VA benefits is based on discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Your eligibility for most VA benefits is based on discharge from active military service under other than dishonorable conditions.
+Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, Space Force or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.